Vampirella: Dynamite continuities

 In the initial Dynamite-published series, Vampirella works reluctantly with Dracula against a rebellious cult of his former followers.
 Acquiring Sofia Murray as her sidekick, Vampirella becomes involved in a plot by the Vatican that ultimately resurrects Von Kreist and leads to Sofia's death.
 Vampirella severs her ties with the Vatican and finds herself working for the forces of Order again.
 Reuniting with a resurrected Van Helsing, Pendragon, and other characters from the Warren Magazine run, Vampirella visits the future and discovers the world destroyed by the supernatural.
 Trying to form a supernatural kingdom to contradict this, Vampirella falls prey to a conspiracy by Dracula and a group of vampire knights that result in reality becoming unraveled.
 Lilith banishes Vampirella from her universe in order to save her.

 Vampirella was relaunched with Our Lady Of Shadows as an agent of the Vatican before being relaunched again with a new costume in Hollywood Horror under author Kate Leth.
 In this universe, Vampirella has recently come to Earth and become a Hollywood scream queen.
-She lives with her live-in boyfriend Tristan and butler Coleridge.
+She lives with her boyfriend Tristan and butler Coleridge.

 After falling into a thousand-year sleep, Vampirella awakes in a bizarre, dystopian future, where she meets her new sidekick and girlfriend, Vicki, and a black cat she names Grit.
 After going on a journey through her own mind, Vampirella learns she has absorbed all the memories and experiences of a hundred Vampirellas from parallel universes.

 According to the Hack/Slash series, Vampirella currently works as a radio talk show host and has several times teamed up with Cassie and her partner Vlad to stop demons and vampires instead of the standard slashers the series is known for.
 She and Vlad have an intense physical attraction and relationship, but broke up because his nomadic lifestyle did not mesh with hers.